 Unfortunately, their lack of political sophistication and analytical insight makes them easy targets for the glib slogans, facile solutions, and deceitful finger pointing of dangerous elements seeking economic and political power at the people's expense.
 This was the situation in Europe when fascist forces exploited the 1930s Depression, came to power and caused the ultimate slaughter of the people who once supported them.
 This scenario is again presenting itself in global capitalism's industrially advanced nations mired in long-term depression conditions.

 In Greece, where there is 28 percent unemployment and people have seen their disposable income slashed by 40 percent, "the neo-Nazi party Golden Dawn has promoted openly racist beliefs, and in Hungary, the far-right Jobbik Party backs a brand of ethnic nationalism suffused with anti-Semitism" (The New York Times, 11/9/13).
 The right-wing Danish People's Party is gaining followers and the anti-Islamic Party for Freedom in the Netherlands attacks immigration, with its leader demanding that the Quran be banned.
-In the same Times article we read that "The platform of France's National Front promotes traditional right-wing causes like law and order and tight controls on immigration," and, reflecting the rabid nationalism common to right-wing movements, "it rails against globalization as a threat to French language and culture."
-Germany has a neo-Nazi party and in the U. S. our flag-waving anti-government Tea Party is waging war against people's benefits in the name of freedom.
+In the same Times article we read that "The platform of France's National Front promotes traditional right-wing causes like law and order and tight controls on immigration," and, reflecting the rabid nationalism common to right-wing movements, "it rails against globalization as a threat to French language and culture.

 Also common to these movements, past and present, is that they assiduously avoid the core problem of a failed economic system - one that, because of its inherent mechanism that concentrates wealth in a small elite, cannot meet the material needs of the rest of society.
 Blame for the people's plight is always placed elsewhere: The Nazis blamed the Jews; today's neo-fascists blame immigrants and Muslims; the Tea Party blames Obama.
 These fascist movements are often engendered by (the Koch brothers in the U. S. ) and/or supported by (German industrialists of the 1930s) the capitalist elite.
 This elite is so clever that, when it perceives popular displeasure with corporate power, it will pander to this perception by also denouncing it.
 This was one of Hitler's tactics - and why he named his party the National Socialist Party (Nazi), the "Socialist" implying a turn from capitalist power, which was a total ruse.